GLOBAL ECONOMY-Asia's factory activity slumps on China's COVID curbs, U.S. slowdown

 "Fears of U.S. recession also aren't helping.
 U.S. and Chinese economies are engines of global growth so when both of them are wobbling, that spells trouble for businesses."

-China's private Caixin/Markit manufacturing purchasing managers' index (PMI) contracted for the first time in three months in August, data showed on Thursday, as soft demand, power shortages and fresh COVID-19 flare-ups disrupting production.
+China's private Caixin manufacturing purchasing managers' index (PMI) contracted for the first time in three months in August, data showed on Thursday, as soft demand, power shortages and fresh COVID-19 flare-ups disrupting production.

 The unexpectedly weak reading echoed China's official PMI released on Wednesday, which was also below the 50-point mark that separates growth from contraction on a monthly basis.